-- 10.1 MeteoGroup Ltd, Vauxhall Bridge, London have been contracted to provide the road forecast for the period 1st October to 15th May each winter period.
+- DTN Group, Antwerp, (formerly MeteoGroup, London) have been contracted to provide the road forecast for the period 1st October to 15th May each winter period.
 Access to forecast information will be gained via the local area networks at Council offices during office hours, or by a broadband router link from Duty Manager's homes.
-Information is available on a bespoke website for weather information and partially backed up by email.
-In the event of a system failure it will be possible to obtain the forecast information by fax to the Duty Manager's Office or verbally out of hours to their home. - The contract with MeteoGroup provides for a twenty-four hours consultancy arrangement.
+Information is available on a bespoke website for weather information and partially backed up by e-mail.
+In the event of a system failure it will be possible to obtain the forecast information by fax to the Duty Manager's Office or verbally out of hours to their home. - The contract with DTN Group provides for a twenty-four hours consultancy arrangement.
 Forecasters are available throughout the winter period by telephone, to discuss weather matters and clarify details with department staff. - The text forecast is augmented by other services as necessary, including the use of RADAR and satellite images to study precipitation patterns.
-There are fourteen Road Sensor stations, owned by the Council and maintained by MeteoGroup's partner Vaisala Ltd, giving atmospheric and surface conditions, situated throughout the Argyll and Bute road network.
+There are fourteen Road Sensor stations, owned by the Council and maintained by DTN Group's partner Vaisala Ltd, giving atmospheric and surface conditions, situated throughout the Argyll and Bute road network.